 Most customers with solar panels first consume the energy that they produce and export only excess energy, so the bulk of savings they make are from buying less energy from retailers.
 But households with solar units can also earn feed-in tariffs for energy that is exported to the electricity grid.

-The Solar Bonus Scheme offered subsidised feed-in tariffs of 60 or 20 c/kWh for the energy supplied to the network from solar panels, depending on date of connection.
+Previously, customers who installed solar panels before April 2011 were eligible for a subsidised feed-in tariff of 60 or 20 c/kWh for the energy supplied to the network from solar panels under the NSW Government’s solar bonus scheme.
 This scheme closed on 31 December 2016.